-No aromatic foods like fish, chicken, and bacon
+5. No aromatic foods like fish, chicken, and bacon.

-Don’t camp near berry patches, trails, a fresh sign of a bear and carcasses
+10. Don’t camp near berry patches, trails, fresh signs of a bear, and carcasses.

 Equally mentioned, when you are hiking it is advised that you know the trail under which you are going to hike.
 The trail shouldn’t be thick with bushes, parsnip thickets, and berry patches.
 In addition to knowing your hiking trail, do not go to places with loud streams or blind corners.